qinyun-lin/KonFound-it-blog/README.md

 ## KonFound-it blog
+This repo is retired. :) We have a new version now.
-This repo includes the source code for KonFound-it blog: https://www.konfound-it.org/.
+(This repo includes historical source code for KonFound-it blog: https://www.konfound-it.org/.)